Everyone loves an upgrade. Everyone.

 - Is already in first class.
 Pilots seats are sadly not up for sale at this time.

-You also can’t upgrade using Avios at the airport or on board, yet.
-For now, don’t ask because it can’t be done.
-If you want to use your miles to upgrade, you must do so before check in, ideally more than 24 hours in advance.
+You can now upgrade using Avios at the airport, using a dedicated desk at Heathrow, but upgrades on board using an app still aren’t available, for now.
+If you want to use your miles to upgrade, you must do so before check in, ideally more than 24 hours in advance, or at the Heathrow upgrade counter.
+Using cash, you’ve got more flexibility.

 Every airline has different rules for upgrades, and British Airways are actually really fair.
 In every cabin there are expensive and less expensive fares, and even the lowest fares (excluding Q, O and G) can be bumped up to the next cabin.
 The main rules are…